Prediabetes Diet: Foods to Eat and Foods to Limit

-This regimen requires you to rethink you meals because some of the regular foods you eat contain ingredients that will lead to excessive sugar build up in the bloodstream or poor usage of insulin.
+This nutritional regimen requires you to rethink you meals because some of the regular foods you eat contain ingredients that’ll lead to an increase in sugar blood and poor processing of insulin.

-Adopting this diet has significant benefits for your health and weight, not just because it improves your use of glucose, but also because it boosts your metabolism and slows the progression of this dangerous disease.
+Adopting this diet has significant benefits for your health and weight, not only because it improves your use of glucose, but also because it boosts your metabolism and slows the progression of this condition.

-Anyone can benefit from a diet for pre-diabetes, regardless of whether you’re at high risk or suffering from any of the forms of diabetes mellitus.
+Anyone can benefit from a prediabetes diet, whether they’re at high risk of any of the forms of diabetes mellitus or not.

-Although patients with high blood sugar should follow certain medical guidelines, the best way to avoid complications is to change your diet.
+Although patients with high blood sugar should follow certain medical guidelines, the best way to avoid complications is to be in full control of what you eat.
 For that reason, it’s a good idea to know which foods are good for glucose control, and which ones are harmful.

-A sample menu for pre-diabetics could include foods like the following:
+A sample pre diabetic menu could include the following foods:

 - Sweet potatoes